Aerospace M&A likely to get boost from U.S. budget deal

 The expected rebound reflects more than just the clearing of U.S. government uncertainty.
 Buyers have accumulated cash, grown more confident about the outlook of possible takeover targets and still need to increase capacity and capability.
 Sellers, for their part, have seen valuations rise with the stock market.

-Deloitte expects global aerospace and defence industry revenue to increase 5 percent next year.
-Its forecast shows that a 1.5 percent to 2 percent decline in defence industry sales will be offset by a 9 percent to 11 percent increase by commercial aerospace.
+Deloitte expects global aerospace and defense industry revenue to increase 5 percent next year.
+Its forecast shows that a 1.5 percent to 2 percent decline in defense industry sales will be offset by a 9 percent to 11 percent increase by commercial aerospace.

-Exelis, which makes night-vision goggles and other advanced defence equipment, last week announced the spinoff of its lower-margin government services business.
+Exelis, which makes night-vision goggles and other advanced defense equipment, last week announced the spinoff of its lower-margin government services business.

 BUYING CAPABILITIES